Olympus Diver Justice Pt.3

 Another begged for exile.
 Trigger executed him mid-sentence.

-Every level of the ship became a graveyard.
+Every Room, every Hallway, every street became a graveyard.
 The Olympus Divers did not shout.
 They did not curse.
-They simply removed.
-By the end, only one remained: the officer who gave the retreat order at Tarsh.
+They simply Eliminated.
+By the end, only one remained: the Officer who gave the retreat order at Tarsh.

-He was found in the captain's quarters, attempting to override the auto-destruct.
+He was found in the Headquarters, hiding.
 When Titus entered, he stood and saluted.

 "I made a call.
 We would've all died."